mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 the pin out, but the character doing this is not going to be allowed to get away with it.

-Exactly what the response might be depends on the world’s law and tech levels, and a range of other factors that can be abstracted by using the above dice throw method.
+Exactly what the response might be depends on the world's law and tech levels, and a range of other factors that can be abstracted by using the above dice throw method.
 There will be some sort of response though, and it will be logical, not play–balanced.
 This means